raphCode/master-thesis-muzero/introduction.typ

 ways.
 First, it was designed for one- or !2p !gs only.
-For !2p !gs, an additional requirement is that the !g must be !zsum, meaning that one player's loss is the other's gain.
+For !2p !gs, an additional requirement is that the !g must be !zsum, meaning that one !pl's loss is the other's gain.

 !mz also only works in !pinf !gs.
-The term means that the !g does not hide any information from the player making a decision, he is perfectly informed about all previous events.
+The term means that the !g does not hide any information from the !pl making a decision, he is perfectly informed about all previous events.
 In chess, for example, the current !s of the board provides this information.
-On the other hand, in card !gs such as poker, information about other players' hands is hidden.
+On the other hand, in card !gs such as poker, information about other !pls' hands is hidden.

 Finally, the !algo has high computational requirements, which results in long training